gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The tentacle lashed out one last time before slithering back so that it wouldn't be cut in half.
 "Go!"
 Maddy ordered Sindy.
-With Dockety right behind them, they squeezed through the inner door.
+With Dockety behind them,
+they squeezed through the inner door.

 They found themselves on a small platform at the top of a flight of broad concrete stairs.
-Even with Dockety's chest light at its brightest, they couldn't see how far the steps went.
+They couldn't see how far the steps went even when Dockety turned its chest light up to its brightest settings.
 "Did you go down?"
 Maddy asked her sister in a hushed voice.

 Sindy shook her head.